medaminedev66/HelloMicroverse/README.md

 # HelloMicroverse

-My first prject at Microverse program
+This is a practice project about creating my first project at Microverse and printing a message "Hello Microvers" using html and css files.

 ## Built With

-- Major languages Html and Css
+- Html and Css
-- Frameworks
+- No Frameworks
-- Technologies used

 ## Live Demo

 [Live Demo Link](https://livedemo.com)

+To get a local copy up and running follow these simple example steps.

+### Setup
+Download this GitHub Repo and go the index.html file
+### Install
+Set up liveserver as an extension in your VS Code
+### Usage
+Right click and open the index.html in your browser to view

 ## Authors